Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Emission Stacking and Photometry

-We also subtracted a constant from each of the sub-images before object removal in order to bring the overall background of the images as close to zero as possible.
-We calculated this background level from the count-rate histogram of the surrounding pixels outside the central circular aperture, binning their values according to the Freedman-Diaconis rule (see \S\ref{sec:sky}).
-We then fit each sky histogram to a Gaussian function by least squares, taking the mean of the fitted Gaussian as the background constant.
+We also subtracted a constant from each of the sub-images before object removal in order to bring the mode of the sky-background of the images as close to zero as possible.
+We calculated the mode of background level from the count-rate histogram of the surrounding pixels outside the central circular aperture, binning their values according to the Freedman-Diaconis rule (see \S\ref{sec:sky}).
+We then fit each sky histogram to a Gaussian function by least squares, taking the mode of the fitted Gaussian as the background constant.
 This local sky-background removal was applied in order to sum the actual LyC flux \emph{above} the background from each sub-image, rather than LyC+background, as variations in background levels between sub-images can suppress the flux contribution from the faintest LyC emission in the stack.
 The subtraction also removed any residual small scale gradients between the sub-images left from bias/sky-subtraction, flat-fielding, and/or exposure time/noise variations in the mosaics.